leosac/access-control/src/modules/modules.md

 It is recommended to derive from [BaseModule](@ref Leosac::Module::BaseModule) to implement your own module.
 This base class make things easier.
 However, it doesn't take care of everything.

-There are hard requirements what symbols your shared library (aka modules) must export:
+There are hard requirements regarding which symbols your shared library (aka modules) must export:
-1. A function named `start_module()` with the following prototype: `bool start_module(zmqpp::socket *pipe, boost::property_tree::ptree cfg, zmqpp::context &zmq_ctx)`
+1. A function named `start_module()` with the following prototype:
+   `bool start_module(zmqpp::socket *pipe, boost::property_tree::ptree cfg, zmqpp::context &zmq_ctx, CoreUtilsPtr utils)`
 2. A function named `get_module_name()` that takes no parameters and return a `const char *` that points to the name of the module.
 This string must be `NULL` terminated.
    Note that the returned module name shall be composed of capital letter, number and underscore only.